gonzalober/bookmark_manager/README.md

 so that I can create new bookmarks,
 I want to able to enter an url into a form and see it displayed with the rest of my bookmarks.

+# Delete bookmarks
+- Implementation/configuration of session and method_override seetings.
+-